The ABC Data Exchange

 Key Takeaways

-Overall, the rate of employer-provided health insurance remained about the same from 2009-2022.
+Overall, from 2009 to 2023, the rate of employer-provided health insurance for working adults (ages 18-64) remained stable.

 Adults with higher educational attainment were more likely to have employer-provided health insurance.